redhat-developer/odo/website/docs/tutorials/create-k8s-resources.md

               - containerPort: 80
 ```

-Let's say you store it in `deployment.yaml`.
-Now add below to the `components` section in `devfile.yaml`.
+Add below to the `components` section in `devfile.yaml`.
 Note that there is already a `runtime` component in this section:

 ```yaml
 - name: nginx-deploy